RexLinz/ESPwebIO/README.md

 ### TCP connections

 Starting with version 2.1 communication is also accepted via TCP or other stream based connection if enabled in main.cpp (see streamIO).
 After connecting to the device requests are sent similar to http requests, terminated by \004 = End Of Text (EOT).
-The example above equal to sending `/GPIB?state=1,22` via TCP.
+The example above is equal to sending `/GPIB?state=1,22` via TCP.
 Response sent back is formatted equal to http requests and terminated with EOT to simplify parsing of response.

 ### Specifying pin(s)